Here is your translated text in American English:

 - Directly from the schedule with intelligent production vs. project management notifications

-Using your diary can be an effective and intuitive way of keeping track of the time spent on your projects.
-Here’s how to get the most out of it:
+Using your diary can be an effective and intuitive way of keeping track of the time you spend on your projects.
+Here’s how to maximize its use:

-- Automatic synchronization: make sure your calendar is synchronized with your time tracking tools.
-Whether you use Outlook, Gmail or any other calendar, automatic synchronization lets you record your time without any extra effort.
+- Automatic synchronization: make sure your calendar is synchronized with your time-tracking tools.
+Whether you use Outlook, Gmail or any other calendar, automatic synchronization allows you to record your time without any extra effort.

 - Create dedicated events: create specific events for each task or project.
 Be sure to name them clearly and include all the necessary details.

-- Using categories and colors: use categories and colors to differentiate between task and project types.
+- Use categories and colors: use categories and colors to differentiate task and project types.
 This will make your tracking visually intuitive and easy to analyze.

-- Looking back: at the end of each week, take the time to look back at your diary to make sure everything has been recorded, and to adjust it if necessary.
+- Retrospection: take the time at the end of each week to look back at your diary to make sure everything is recorded and to adjust if necessary.

 The use of widgets and time trackers for optimized time recording